Hazrat Ali (Afghan politician): Biography

-Ali was born in 1964 in Kabul to an ethnic Pashai family.
+Ali was born in 1964 in Kabul to an ethnic Pashayi family.
 He rose to prominence during the Soviet occupation of Afghanistan.
-As a commander for Hezb-e Islami Khalis he quickly became an important leader for the Pashai community.
+As a commander for Hezb-e Islami Khalis, he quickly became an important leader for the Pashai community.
 Hazrat Ali has also been described as an Afghan Army commander under the government of the Democratic Republic of Afghanistan.
 He fled Afghanistan to live in Mashad, Iran, where he is believed to have married an Iranian woman.

 During the war against the Taliban, Ali is said to have been aligned with Ahmad Shah Massoud.
 Following the fall of the Taliban Ali joined with two other leaders in the Jalalabad-Tora Bora region, Abdul Qadir and Mohammed Zaman to set up the Eastern Shura, a local provisional government.
 They were early backers of the first post-Taliban President Hamid Karzai.

 The Asia Times reports that, after the fall of the Taliban, Ali's troops executed hundreds of captured Arab prisoners with the complicity of U.S. special forces.

 During late 2001 and early 2002 it was US policy to employ very few US ground troops, and to rely on air power and local allies, like Hazrat Ali to defeat al Qaeda.

-The Asia Times reports that Ali was one of the warlords who allowed Bin Laden to escape from Tora Bora.
+The Asia Times reports that Ali was one of the warlords who allowed Osama bin Laden to escape during the Battle of Tora Bora.